If you’re looking for a family friendly hotel in Cornwall then look no further.

 But with The Esplanade being so welcoming, absolutely ideal for children, and within metres of one of the best beaches in the world, we were happy to stay put and relax.

 It was honestly one of the best weekends away we’ve had with the boys, and their excitement to be there was brilliant to see.
 They even cried when we had to come home, so we’ll definitely be back.

 If you’re searching for a contemporary, luxury, family-friendly hotel in Cornwall then you can stop looking.
 You’ve just found it.

 How did I do?

 Did you enjoy this post?
-Why not check out a few of my other travel reviews.
+Find out more about what Newquay has to offer here.
+And why not check out a few of my other travel reviews.
 Can’t get enough of Cornwall?
-I have reviews on Tredethick, Glynn Barton, Polurrian or The Park.
+I have reviews on Tredethick, Glynn Barton, Polurrian or The Park, or read this one about the Rame Peninsula in South East Cornwall.
 If you still want more, head to my Travel Section.
 And if you fancy reading more of my usual kind of stuff, head over to my Mum Life section.
 You’ll find all things parenting with a tongue-in-cheek twist.
 In fact, on the subject of travel, you’ll like this one Five Ways A Holiday Is Never The Same After Kids.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.